espressif/esp-mdf/examples/development_kit/button/README.md

 ### 2. Networking process

+You can configure the network in either of the following two ways:

+#### Proximity automatic configuration network

+After the ESP32-MeshKit-Button is close to the ESP32-MeshKit-Light, press and hold any button for 5 seconds.
+The LED flashes green, indicating that the device has completed the distribution and setting the default associated event.

+>Note: If you need to modify the default association event, please connect Mini USB and use APP to modify

+#### APP Configuring the network

 * Plug a Mini USB connector into your ESP32-MeshKit-Button.
 You can reset the device by long pressing any two buttons simultaneously for 5 seconds.
 LEDs will start slowly flashing yellow, signalling that the device has entered Network Configuration mode;

 * App shows the prompt, tap `Add the device to the mesh network`;